Renovation & Rehab Loans

 Can I do some of the work myself?

 Most renovation loan programs require licensed contractors for all work.
-However, FHA 203(k) may allow some DIY work for qualified borrowers, while Fannie Mae HomeStyle® typically does not.
-Professional contractor oversight is generally required.
+However, FHA 203(k) may allow owner-builders or sweat equity for minor repairs, while Fannie Mae HomeStyle options typically permit only Professional contractors or specialty approval.

 How long do I have to complete the renovations?

-Most programs require renovations to be completed within 6 months after closing, though extensions may be possible for larger projects.
+Most programs require renovations to be completed within 6 months after closing, though extensions may be granted for larger projects.
 Work must begin within a specified timeframe after closing, typically within 30 days.

 Ready to Transform Your Property?